wessle/costaware/README.md

 ### Configuration Files

 The configuration files `synthetic_config.yml` and `deep_Q_config.yml` contain all the experiment parameters and hyperparameters that one needs to set up and run various types of experiments.
-After you've run `demo.py` a few times and see how things work, feel free to start playing with the configuration files.
 In a nutshell, a configuration file specifies an **experiment**, which is composed of one or more **trials**.

 A **trial** consists of
 * an environment to be trained on,